Authored by the expert who managed and guided the team behind the Indonesia Property Pack

 Sources: Social Expat, Kompas

-8) Demand will surge in South Jakarta as new green spaces and parks are developed
+8) Jakarta’s southern neighborhoods will attract more buyers with new green spaces and parks being developed

 The southern neighborhoods of Jakarta are becoming a hot spot due to the development of new green spaces and parks.